News and Multimedia Featuring IRP

 Facebook Live: The Intersection of Suicide and Substance Use• Video

-In recognition of National Suicide Prevention Month in September, NIMH and the National Institute on Drug Abuse co-hosted a Facebook Live event on the intersection of suicide and substance use.
+For National Suicide Prevention Month, NIMH and NIDA co-hosted a Facebook Live on the link between suicide and substance use.

 -